documentationfor yFiles for HTML 3.0.0.1

 tableRenderingOrder

-Sets the rendering order of the rows and column of a table structure.
+Sets the rendering order of the rows and columns of a table structure.
 By default, columns are rendered first, then rows.

 The rendering order also affects the fill colors for rows and columns.
-Using the default rendering order, for example, neither column fill colors nor border lines can be seen for non-transparent row fill colors.
+For example, with the default rendering order, column fill colors and border lines will not be visible if the row fill colors are non-transparent.

 The rendering order is also taken into account for hit-testing.